-The banking community has been concerned with the consequences of forgery fraud and identity theft, and the use of forged labour documents and as such continues to support the necessity of implementing some projects that target the protection of good-faith customers and the avoidance of some incidents which would affect the image and stability of the banking system.
+The banking community has been concerned about the consequences of fraud related to forgery and to identity theft as well as to the use of forgery in the case of labour documents.
+We continue to state the necessity of implementing some projects having as aim the protection of good-faith customers and the avoidance of incidents which could affect the banking sector’s image and stability.

-The Romanian Association of Banks proposes to the authorities a number of concrete ways for institutional collaboration in order to provide efficient legal protection for the users of bank products and services, obviously with customers’ previous express consent.
+The Romanian Association of Banks (RAB) proposes to the authorities a set of concrete institutional collaboration manners with a view to provide efficient legal protection for the users of bank products and services, needless to say with the customers’ previous and express consent.

-The RAB shows special interest for the continuation of the actions to finalize the project on checking the authenticity of identity documents submitted by bank customers to get several bank products considered suspect.
-Checking their authenticity in the data base of the Directorate for Persons Record and Databases Management in the Ministry of Administration and Interior pertains to the protection of the interests of customers and banks by eliminating forgery fraud and identity theft.
-Assessing the impact of such action should lead to granting enhanced protection to goodfaith customers with their previous express consent.
+RAB has been interested in the continuation of the actions related to the completion of the project on verifying the authenticity of the identity documents submitted by bank customers applying to be granted diverse banking products, documents considered suspicious.
+The verification of their authenticity in the data base of the Directorate for Persons Records and Data Bases Management of the Ministry of the Administration and the Interior targets the protection of both customers and banks by eliminating the fraud related to forgery and to identity theft.
+The assessment of such actions’ impact should lead to enhanced protection for good-faith customers, with their previous express consent.

-Moreover, organizing a formal framework to improve lending by mitigating fraud risk and smoothing the lending operational process is one of the main concerns of the banking community.
+Moreover, the setting up of a formal framework for improving lending by mitigating fraud risk and a smoother operational lending process has been one of the main concerns of the banking community.